Namoshek/DataTables.NetStandard/README.md

 The package is heavily inspired by Laravels (PHP) counterpart [`yajra/datatables`](https://github.com/yajra/laravel-datatables) and extensions of said package.

+**The package is still Work in Progress, although we already use it ourselfs in production.
+So I recomment trying it out yourself.
+Feedback is definitely appreciated thoguh.**

 #### Why this package?

 Do you also ask yourself why you have to define and configure your DataTables both in the frontend